opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 # Kibana Reporting

-### *You don’t have to go a dashboard, we will bring dashboards to you. *
+### *You don’t have to go to a dashboard, we will bring dashboards to you. *

 ## 1. Overview

 ### 1.1 Motivation

-The ability to generate reports from dashboards and views on Kibana is a highly requested feature .
+The ability to generate reports from dashboards and views in Kibana is a highly requested feature.
 This plugin will introduce the ability to generate reports, as well as enable the user to customize them, receive them on a schedule or monitor, and have the reports received on external channels such as email, Slack and Chime.

 - https://discuss.opendistrocommunity.dev/t/reporting-module/153